Trainerx7979/SSD1306_128x32_CodeGen/README.md

 Feel free to use it or abuse it.
 I went with CC0, so its completely yours to use however.
 Even commercially.
 I could have gone a different route and used visual studio, or java, and made a much more coherent working tool.
 But, I was feeling especially weak on my Python skills after messing around for two hours trying to get the ESP32 to just turn the screen on...
 So I figured I would work on my weaker areas...
+The Gen_Code.txt is just a sample output to show what the result will look like.

 So yea, Play safe.
 Try to make something you've never done before, and dont eat the code.
 It causes indigestion.